dev4press/coreactivity/readme.txt

 * Plugin doesn't work with PHP 7.3 or older versions.

 = WordPress Requirements =
-* WordPress: 5.8 or newer
+* WordPress: 5.9 or newer

 = WordPress Notice =
-* Plugin will work with WordPress 5.6 or older versions, but there is no guarantee of that, and plugin is no longer tested with these WordPress versions.
+* Plugin may work with WordPress 5.8 or older versions, but there is no guarantee of that, and plugin is no longer tested with these WordPress versions.

 = Basic Installation =
 * Plugin folder in the WordPress plugins should be `coreactivity`.